 Here’s a list of the best baits for carp.
 If you keep these baits around you have the best chances to hook into a big carp the next time you’re on the water.

-Corn (or “maize”) has long been one of the best baits for carp.
+Corn (or “maize” as it is known in the UK) has long been one of the best baits for carp.
 Different kinds of corn and even products made of corn can work well for carp fishing.
 Most of it can be put on a hook pretty easily too.

 A regular old can of corn has long been used by people trying to catch carp and for good reason.
 Canned corn is easy to find and relatively inexpensive.
 Plus, it works!
 All you have to do is open a can of corn and put two or three kernels on a hook and you’re ready to go.